pochangl/data-router/README.md

-# RxJS date router
+# RxJS data router

 data router based on RxJs <br>
 This project is still in its early stage. <br>
-What I am attempting to do here is to provide a few way to forward data like router does.
+What I am attempting to do here is to provide a few way to forward data like router does. <br>

 <!--
 ## Getting Started